 Euler's formula for polyhedra

 The earliest known equation in topology.
-If F is the number of faces of a polygon, E the number of edges, and V the number of vertices, Euler's formula can be written as
+If F is the number of faces of a polyhedron, E the number of edges, and V the number of vertices, Euler's formula can be written as

 For example, the surface of a cube has six (square) faces, twelve edges, and eight vertices and, sure enough, 6 - 12 + 8 = 2.
 The quantity F - E + V is known as the Euler characteristic.